How To Fix Smelly Bathroom Drains

 We discussed the main reason that can lead to smelly drains.
 Let’s look at tips for cleaning drains and eradicating drain smells, so keep reading.

-First of all, try and have a close look at the mould growth.
+First of all, try to have a close look at the mould growth.

-You’ll need three ingredients readily available at home and a straightforward tool to eliminate the mould.
-Get some baking soda and white vinegar from the kitchen, and boil some water.
-Then, grab an old toothbrush, and you’re ready to clean smelly drains.
+To eliminate the mould, you’ll need three readily available ingredients and a straightforward tool.
+Get some baking soda and white vinegar from the kitchen, boil some water, and grab an old toothbrush.
+Then, you’re ready to clean smelly drains.

 Mix equal parts of normal water and baking soda to create a paste.
 When the paste becomes somewhat viscous and adopts a slightly thicker consistency, apply it to the stinky drain using a toothbrush.
 Once you’re happy with the application, sit it out for ten minutes before scrubbing the drain.